Topic

 • tinysearch — Rust-compiled-to-WebAssembly search with a very small footprint (~50kB for a typical blog), though it only matches complete words.

-JSON index — these are runtime JS libraries that search a JSON index you load in the browser.
-You need to build that JSON index yourself (for example by using a Saga writer), and it can grow large on content-heavy sites:
+JSON index — instead of a binary index, these libraries rely on a JSON index that you build yourself (for example by using a Saga writer).
+These indexes can grow quite large on content-heavy sites.

 • Lunr.js — a lightweight, fully client-side search library.